psaylor/spoke/README.md

 # spoke
-Spoke server-side library that interfaces with custom speech technologies and provides a utility-belt of audio tools such as recording, transcoding, and playback. spoke can be used as a standalone processing library or in conjunction with [spoke-client][2] to build websites.
+Spoke server-side library that interfaces with custom speech technologies and provides a utility-belt of audio tools such as recording, transcoding, and playback. [spoke][1] can be used as a standalone processing library or in conjunction with [spoke-client][2] to build websites.

 # Spoke
 Spoke is a framework for building interactive speech-enabled web applications.
 It leverages modern web technologies such as the Web Audio APIs, WebSockets, and Node.js to provide a standardized and streamlined way to build website demos featuring one's own spoken language technologies on the backend.